BRAT Diet Food List – Overview

 Day Three

-On the third day, you can gradually add normal foods to your diet if you feel you’re up for it.
-Start with foods such as soft-cooked eggs, white meat, chicken or turkey, and vegetables.
+On the third day, you can gradually add normal foods to your diet if you’re up for it.
+Start with soft-cooked eggs, white meat, chicken or turkey, and vegetables.

-The important thing is that you pay attention to your body’s cues because if you have a variety of foods too soon, nausea and vomiting symptoms can return.
+It is important to pay attention to your body’s cues.
+If you eat various foods too soon, nausea and vomiting can return.

-In most instances, diarrhea is caused by intestinal infections that clear up on their own after a couple of days.
+In most instances, diarrhea is caused by intestinal infections that clear up independently after a couple of days.

-However, if you’re an adult, adopting the BRAT diet can help you feel a bit better while your immune system battles symptoms.
+However, if you’re an adult, adopting the BRAT diet can help you feel better while your immune system battles symptoms.

-What’s more, you will get a bit hungry at some point, and BRAT foods are a lot less likely to worsen your symptoms.
+Moreover, you will probably feel hungry, and BRAT foods are much less likely to worsen your symptoms.

 Final Thought

-The BRAT diet was designed to help people recover from stomach problems.
+The BRAT Diet Food List was designed to help people recover from stomach problems.

 However, it also comes in handy in other situations, such as post-surgery, where smooth digestion is required.